LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ZIN-dar is a golden half-dragon sorcerer and **Port Nyanzaru's Harbormaster**.
 He's responsible for safely coordinating the vast amount of traffic that flows through the port.
 He's a common sight during the day in the harbor ward, where he can be seen flying, _sending_, and scrying across the maze-like harbor, trying to keep track of all the ships under his authority.
 The seven-foot stature of a half-dragon, and an occasional display of his magical prowess, is enough to ensure that the bookish Zindar never gets any real trouble from the many captains and crews upset daily by the port's delays and regulations.

 # Sibonseni, Mother of Prosperity
-SEH-bone-SEN-ay is Port Nyanzaru's **high priestess of Waukeen**, the deity of trade and wealth, and one of the most important people in Nyanzaru besides the merchant princes.
+SEH-bone-SEN-ay is Port Nyanzaru's **high priestess of Waukeen**, the deity of trade and wealth, and the most important people in Port Nyanzaru besides the merchant princes.
 The **Hall of Gold** in the market ward is an opulent temple to Waukeen.

 # Grandfather Zitembe
-zeh-TEM-bay is the high priest at the **Temple of Savras** in Port Nyanzaru.
+zeh-TEM-bay is the high priest at the [**Temple of Savras**](activities_in_Port_Nyanzaru.md#port-nyanzaru-temple-of-savras) in Port Nyanzaru, and a trusted confidante of many of the city's wealthiest and most powerful figures.

 # The Brazen Pegasus
 A fast [sailing ship available for hire](activities_in_Port_Nyanzaru.md#sailing) somewhere in the labyrinthian harbor ward of Port Nyanzaru.
 The crew of the Pegasus takes jobs where they can find them, and often fall back on pirate hunting.
 They're usually on the lookout for skilled sailors and soldiers who might have an interest in joining the Pegasus, [hunting pirates out of the Bay of Chult](activities_in_Port_Nyanzaru.md#hunting-pirates).